 New remote employees have been found to feel a sense of imposter syndrome.
 With this comes the feeling of being isolated and not knowing who to ask for feedback and help.
 This is why buddy programs are so important in facilitating new hire success.
 In a study conducted, buddy programs have been proven to boost new hire proficiency by 87%.

 However, this is not only good for establishing relationships, but also provides the opportunity to cross-train teams.
-Meaning that employees from different sectors of the company can learn from eachother.
+This means that employees from different sectors of the company can learn from each other.

 Just like how physical onboarding is a process, so too is remote onboarding.
-Make sure you don’t make the mistake of regarding it as just a one week thing.
-The learning process is constant, so by setting the onboarding process to one week it can make new employees feel pressurised to know and understand everything, which is impossible to achieve in only one week.
+Make sure you don’t make the mistake of regarding it as just a one-week thing.
+The learning process is constant, so setting the onboarding process to one week it can make new employees feel pressurised to know and understand everything, which is impossible to achieve in only one week.

 Many organisations only provide one week of onboarding, which is simply not enough time.
 Research shows that the best employee onboarding programs extend from 90 days to a year.
 So that new remote employees feel fully trained and capable to do their very best.

 Ask for Feedback